 When we asked you lot on Facebook how you all cope with the humidity, we received lots of weird and wonderful tips.
 From homemade recipes to slimy showers, you’ve all tried and tested these interesting (and affordable) tricks.
 And, not ones to keep secrets, we’re sharing the good stuff with the rest of you so we can all have a crack at finding the perfect anti-frizz solution.

-Jennifer Jenkinson Cormier: “I use 1tbsp baking soda to a cup of water and love it (no shampoo).
+“I use one tablespoon of baking soda to a cup of water (no shampoo).
 Condition with an organic conditioner, lightly rinse, then use a sulphate-free and alcohol-free styling product.
 My curly hair loves it and I’ve been getting a lot of compliments lately.”

-Jan Murphy: “Turkish olive oil soap can be used to wash hair.
-If you add a squirt of conditioner to a jug of warm water and pour over your hair it acts as a leave in conditioner – this is a tip from Kelly Hoppen who has amazing curls.”
+“Turkish olive oil soap can be used to wash hair.
+If you add a squirt of conditioner to a jug of warm water and pour over your hair it acts as a leave-in conditioner – this is a tip from Kelly Hoppen who has amazing curls.”

-Paula Robinson: “Coconut oil works great for moisturising and fighting frizz, but keep it off of the roots.
+“Coconut oil works great for moisturising and fighting frizz, but keep it off of the roots.
 Concentrating an oil control shampoo primarily close to the scalp (try not rub the lather everywhere) helps to dry the roots but not the rest of the hair.
-Towel dry your hair then add a leave in conditioner mixed with frizz control serum – work it through the hair.
+Towel dry your hair then add a leave-in conditioner mixed with frizz-control serum – work it through the hair.
 Blow dry on the cool setting.
 Use a lightweight hair spray!”

-Tran Huynh: “Apply olive oil for 5 minutes before washing.
+“Apply olive oil for five minutes before washing.
 I also used Goldwell Rich repair treatment shampoo and Oscar Blandi smoothing hair treatment.
 My hair is much better now!”

-Cathy Lindsay Jones: “I don’t know yet about the humidity but I am learning how to deal with curl and fight frizz.
+“I don’t know yet about the humidity but I am learning how to deal with curl and fight frizz.
 The key is moisture and Deva’s Moisture Masque is amazing.
-Use sulfate free shampoo, condition well, and try a curl gel or mousse.
+Use sulphate-free shampoo, condition well, and try a curl gel or mousse.
 Blow-drying just makes it worse.”

-Lindley Craig: “I learned the best system from Alison Kerlin.
+“I learnt the best system from Alison Kerlin.
 Shampoo once with a 20-cent size amount of shampoo – the point isn’t to build up a big lather, just break the oil/water resistance – then rinse.
 Shampoo again with same amount and lather up very nicely, rinse again.
 Lastly, apply conditioner only to the ends.
 The most important bit is the rinsing.
-For short to medium length hair: 1 minute after the 1st shampoo, 2 minutes after the second shampoo and three minutes after the conditioner.
+For short to medium length hair: one minute after the first shampoo, two minutes after the second shampoo and three minutes after the conditioner.
 For longer hair – longer time.
 My hair looks amazing now.”